How to Create Application in React Native with Node.js backend and GraphQL

 Explanation of GraphQL Keywords

-In the above code, you can see how GraphQL can be configured & start.
+In the above code, you can see how you can configure and start GraphQL

 I think you are familiar with express & mongoose, and now ApolloServer.
-There are three keywords used here “typeDefs” & “resolvers”, the next “context” that will need to be explained.
+We use three keywords here “typeDefs” & “resolvers”, the next “context” that will need to be explained.

 typeDefs: Document or documents that represent your server’s GraphQL schema.